-This particular customer was undergoing a critical architecture shift from an on-premises, wholly released system to a service-oriented architecture.
+This particular customer was undergoing a critical architecture shift from a self-hosted, wholly-released system to a service-oriented architecture.
 What was once a large, monolithic system that had big-bang releases is now becoming a distributed solution made up of many independent services.

 At the same time, there was also a big organizational push to implement Agile methodologies on the software delivery teams.
 This architecture and methodology shift has many benefits – it lowers the risk involved with big releases, allows teams to deliver value to customers more frequently, and enables their solution to be delivered in the cloud rather than heavy and expensive on-premises servers at each customer site.